1. Guiding Principles

-The Company will use appropriately skilled external consultants where the FD and Tax Team consider it necessary and appropriate.
+The Group will use appropriately skilled external consultants where the CFO and Tax Team consider it necessary and appropriate.
 Assignments might involve complex compliance matters, advice relating to new business structuring, overseas tax matters and assistance where in-house tax resource is not available.

 4. Tax Planning

 The Group only undertakes any tax planning where appropriate for commercial transactions with third parties, and will not create artificial taxation structures.